 What is the rate increase used for?

-The increased drainage fees are being used to accelerate improvements to drainage in older communities, continued work on flood recovery, increased storm pond cleaning and in order to continue to meet regulatory requirements.
+The increased drainage service charge is used for improvements to stormwater drainage in older communities, continued work on flood recovery, storm pond cleaning and in order to continue to meet regulatory requirements.

 How do Calgary’s rates compare to other cities?